nickmoy/VerletIntegration/README.md

 ## Build

 ### Mac OS
 Simply run `make` in main directory.
+The executable is named play.

 ### Other systems
 For other systems, I haven't tested, but I think all you need to do is place your own SDL2 library file and opengl driver in the Lib folder and run `make`.
 Or modify the makefile to include the search path for these files.